zhixiangteoh/eecs280-notes/midterm/midterm.md

 ## 9. Inheritance

-### Understand “is-a” relationship between a data type that inherits from another data type
+### a.
+Understand “is-a” relationship between a data type that inherits from another data type

 Example: `Chicken` is-a `Bird` because `Chicken` inherits all *visible/accessible* members of `Bird`.